devsinsight/axa-company/README.md

 # AXA - Company

-Here is the api service with clients and policies endpoinds.
+Here is the api service with clients and policies.
 You should be able to acces using some of the usernames (emails) and password.
 For this example the password to every client is: Pass@w0rd1

 The API service is using oauth2 - resource owner flow which requires user/password credentians and client/secret credentials.

 # Authentication && Authorization

-Click on the "Authorize" button on the top right of the screen.
+1. Click on the "Authorize" button on the top right of the screen.
    In the username input type some of the client's emails, for example:

 ```javascript
         {